SomeoddpilotInc/Someoddpilot-Coding-Style/readme.md

 ## Separation of Concerns

+> In computer science, separation of concerns (SoC) is a design principle for separating a computer program into distinct sections, such that each section addresses a separate concern.

+<cite>&mdash;[Separation of concerns - Wikipedia][socwiki]</cite>

 The right things should be done by the right thing in the right place.
 It sounds at once both intuitive and also like a wicked problem.

 ### CSS